metawala/DRLND_Continuous_Control/Report.md

 this above is for Actor, our critic varies only slightly.

+While not much different, here is how the Critic model looks like:
+![Critic Model][image4]

 We use the following hyperparameters:
 1. Gamma - Discount Factor = 0.99
 2. Learning rate for Actor = 5e-4
 3. Learning rate for Critic = 1e-3

-In addition, we also `SoftUpdates` with a `TAU = 1e-3` in order to calculate target values for both Actor and Critic
+In addition, we also `SoftUpdates` with a `TAU = 1e-3` in order to calculate target values for both Actor and Critic.

 ### Experience Replay:
 With a `BUFFERSIZE = int(1e6)` and a `BATCHSIZE = 1024` we create a data container - the replay buffer.
 We batch from this random indepenent samples to stabally train the network.